-Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and provide the complainant with contact information for local police department Institution will provide complainant with referrals to on and off campus resources as required by law Institution will provide information on how to preserve evidence Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution
+Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant 3.
+Institution will assist complainant with contacting local police if complainant requests and provide the complainant with contact information for local police department 4.
+Institution will provide complainant with referrals to on and off campus resources as required by law 5.
+Institution will provide information on how to preserve evidence 6.
+Institution will assess need to implement protective measures, if appropriate 7.
+Institution will provide the victim with a written explanation of the victim's rights and options 8.
+Institution will provide written instructions on how to apply for Protective Order 9.
+Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution

-3 This document will use "victim" and "complainant" and "perpetrator" and "accused party" interchangeably.
+&lt;sup>3 This document will use "victim" and "complainant" and "perpetrator" and "accused party" interchangeably.